raseribanez/Py-Hakagure-The-Way-Of-The-Samurai/README.md

 The method I used to grab the random lines was apparently more efficient because the first way I wrote it seemed to use the line length as part of the decision in determining the random line choice.
 What was happening is only the mid-range length verses were being favoured or displayed.
 The longer and shorter lines were not coming up very often - it almost seemed non-random.
 So I had a little read around and tried a few ways, and so far this way seems the better choice.

 There are 50 verses entered into the text file, and maybe over time I will add more.
 When I selected verses to display I tried to not go for the epic page long ones, because the whole verse is stored into a single line in the text file, and although I tried, I couldn't split up the strings to make them appear visually nicer on the eye - using \n or """ escape sequences.
+At the moment the GUI is used for  selecting a New verse, and the verse is displayed in the Shell (it was a bit dense for the GUI window) all crammed onto a line can appear a bit too compressed so I know this needs a bit of tweaking.

+As I learn more about strings and manipulating a string after pulling it from a text file, I will add the techniques to the cose.

 I didn't have much luck with that and I want to try and see if a resolution could be found in storing the verses in a .py not a .txt - maybe string manipulation will be possible then.